thepipboy/SSI/README.md

-# SSI
-    according to the logic and grammar of bend language itself,all of us own the equality of supersafeintelligence
+    according to the logic and grammar of bend language itself,all of us own the equality of ... ...

     everything running in parallel can be run in parallel